tubaplayerdis/Tubabot/readme.md

 This is currently olny for devs

-if you obtanied this by other means than github or offical discord, stop stealing, you are stealing from a 14 year old child.
+if you obtanied this by other means than github or offical discord, stop stealing, you are stealing from a 14 year old kid.